Pitlochry railway station: History

 The station is situated on the former Inverness and Perth Junction Railway (I&PJR) and was opened along with the line in 1863.
 In 1865, The I&PJR amalgamated with other railways to create the Highland Railway.

 In 1897 the building on the north-bound platform was replaced with a more substantial building to the designs of the Engineer in Chief to the Highland Railway, William Roberts.
 The main block on the south-bound platform received an addition in order to extend the booking office and the stationmaster’s rooms.

 Facilities

 There are waiting rooms on both platforms, benches and help points on both platforms, with a small car park, ticket office and toilets available on platform 1.
 Access to both platforms is step-free (from the car park for platform 1 and a drop-off point for platform 2), but the only way of crossing over is via the footbridge.
 There is a staffed ticket office open throughout the day, however, there are no self-service ticket machines.

+Pitlochry Station Bookshop

+In 2006, Pitlochry Station Bookshop was opened in an unused part of the station building via ScotRail's Adopt a Station programme.
+The shop sells second-hand books and donates almost all of its takings to a set of charities, which is made possible by ScotRail not charging rent for the premises and the shop being entirely staffed by volunteers.
+As of 2026 the shop has donated over £500,000.